dustinpfister/blog_posts/_posts/threejs-examples-lookat-with-apply-euler.md

 In this example I am not just using the look at method, but also the apply Euler method of the Vector3 class along with the Euler class to set the position of mesh objects.
 With that said I have wrote a [post on the apply Euler method itself](/2021/06/18/threejs-vector3-apply-euler/), as well as another on the [Vector3 class in general](/2018/04/15/threejs-vector3/).
 When it comes to using the apply Euler method I need to have a Vector3 instance with a value other than 0,0,0 and when calling the method I need to pass an instance of the [Euler class](/2021/04/28/threejs-euler/) which is yet even another class that is worth looking into further.

+### Source code is on github

+The source code for this example can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-lookat-with-apply-euler).
+This is also where I park the source code examples that I write about in my [many other posts on threejs](/categories/three-js/).

 ### Version Numbers matter

-When I first made this example I was using r135 of threejs.
+When I first made this example I was using r135 of threejs, and the last time I came around to do some editing of this post I was using r146.

-### Source code is on github

-The source code for this example can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-lookat-with-apply-euler), along with many others.

 ## 1 - airplane.js r0, airplane-wrap.js r0, and demos